joelpurra/recap/talks/searchable-symmetric-encryption.md

     - Search is O(n).
    - Index (Cash et al.).
      - Search is O(1)
-     - Inde maintanenance is needed (for updates etcetera).
+     - Index maintenance is needed (for updates etcetera).
   - Slightly different features.
   - More schemes exists!
   - Searching on encrypted data is practical.